The Harari Blueprint: 5 Provocative Ideas That Explain Our Past and Future

 The Future of Humanity

-Five key insights from Yuval Noah Harari on where we came from and where we are going.
+Five key insights from Yuval Noah Harari on where we came from and where we are heading.

 “Sapiens rule the world… because we are the only animal that can believe in fictions.”

-Harari’s #1 concept is the Cognitive Revolution.
-Concepts like money, nations, and human rights aren’t real; they are “software” that enables mass cooperation.
+Harari’s foundational concept is the Cognitive Revolution.
+Concepts like money, nations, and human rights aren’t biologically real; they are collective “software” that enables mass human cooperation.

 “The most important question in 21st-century economics may be what to do with all the useless people.”